- Energy

 Many claims have simply labeled Ivanpah as ‘solar’ or looped it in with ‘net zero’ without providing necessary context.
 This is misleading, because as we’ll explain, PV and CSP do not work in the same way.

-Look at an image of Ivanpah (Figure 1), and you’ll notice a few elements that you won’t see in a typical solar farm: a trio of 140 meter (459 foot) towers, each one surrounded by sprawling concentric rings of mirrors, also called heliostats.
+Look at an image of Ivanpah (Figure 1), and you’ll notice a few elements that you won’t see in a typical solar farm: a trio of 140 meter (459 foot) towers, each surrounded by sprawling concentric rings of mirrors, also called heliostats.
 These mirrors are precisely placed to reflect sunlight onto the heights of a tower.
 The vast sea of mirrors around each tower means that the towers receive a lot of concentrated sunlight – as CSP’s name suggests.

 Each tower contains fluid – water, in Ivanpah’s case.
 The concentrated light heats up the fluid, converting it into steam.
 This steam then rotates a turbine – this is how Ivanpah generates electricity.